The Orbit-Sum Method for Higher Order Equations: Introduction

-that is, the addition, multiplication and composition of series, and the operation of discarding all terms of a series which involve non-positive powers in $x$ and $y$, respectively.
-The orbit-sum method~\cite{smallSteps,large} is one of them, used to solve linear DDE's.
-It proceeds in three steps.
-In the first step, a set of substitutions, the so-called orbit, is determined that can be applied to the given functional equation.
+that is, the addition, multiplication and composition of series, and the operation of discarding all terms of a series which involve negative powers in $x$ and $y$, respectively.
+The orbit-sum method~\cite{smallSteps,large} is one of these methods.
+It is used to solve linear DDE's, and proceeds in three steps.
+In the first step, a set of substitutions that can be applied to the given functional equation, the so-called \textit{orbit}, is determined.
 In the second step, a linear combination of the various transformed versions of the functional equation is formed to the end of eliminating all the evaluations of $F(x,0)$ and $F(0,y)$.
-The resulting equation then only contains the unknown series $F$ and various series obtained from it by substituting the elements of the orbit.
-In the third step of the method, by means of coefficient extraction, an expression for the unknown series $F$ is obtained.
+The resulting equation(s) then contain only the unknown series $F$ and various series obtained from the substitutions.
+In the third step of the method, by means of discarding terms with negative powers in $x$ and $y$, respectively, an expression for the unknown series $F$ is obtained.

 \begin{Example} We solve the equation